Sample- and Hardware-Efficient Fidelity Estimation by Stripping Phase-Dominated Magic

-In this work, we propose sample- and gate-efficient FE techniques that utilize classical yet \emph{nonlinear} post-processing of the Pauli measurement outcomes.
-It allows appending one ancilla, and a single fan-out gate~\cite{song2025} that involves $n$ CNOT gates, to significantly reduce the sampling complexity of FE, even to $\mathcal{O}(1)$ in non-trivial cases.
-The fan-out gate is an active element in current experimental setups~\cite{song2025,lu2019} and is sufficient to achieve our desire.
-Our method is enlightened by the two points.
+Our method is motivated by two key observations.
 First, the sampling inefficiency of DFE is derived from the exponentially large Pauli $l_{(1\;{\rm or}\;0)}$-norm~\cite{chen2024_magic_mps} ($l$-norm, shortly), which is a typical measure of magic~\cite{leone2023,chen2024,howard2017} of the target state.
 Second, the \emph{phase stripping}, which transforms all coefficients of the computational bases to their modulus, can significantly reduce the $l$-norm.
 This phenomenon becomes pronounced when most of the target state magic is driven by complex diagonal gates~\cite{gosset2025} (\emph{phase-dominated magic}).
 Accordingly, we shall design an FE algorithm whose sampling complexity depends on the $l$-norm of the phase-stripped version of the target state.
+After that, we see that the required sampling complexity of our FE algorithm is drastically reduced for some cases.
+A significant and practical example is the phase state~\cite{huang2024_sv,arunachalam2023,lee2025_shallow,morimae2017} for which phase stripping releases all magic and compresses into the Hadamard basis, reducing the sampling complexity down to $\mathcal{O}(1)$.

 To this end, we build on the Hadamard test circuit~\cite{sun2022,tsubouchi2023_virtual,faehrmann2025}, which will be shown to estimate the target fidelity.
 After that, complex controlled-diagonal operations are translated into a nonlinear post-processing of Pauli measurement outcomes, leaving the fan-out gate as the only \emph{physical} entangling resource.
 An important remark is that the $l$-norm of the phase-stripped state of arbitrary phase states~\cite{lee2025_shallow,huang2024_sv} is unity.
-It enables our scheme to require only $\mathcal{O}(1)$-sampling copies for the phase state FE, whereas DFE still needs $\mathcal{O}(2^n)$-copies.
+It enables our scheme to require only $\mathcal{O}(1)$-sampling copies for the phase state FE, whereas DFE still needs $\mathcal{O}(2^n)$ copies.
+We then discuss cases in which our scheme is also time- and memory-efficient, including phase states.
+Finally, we exhibit numerical simulations to validate the accuracy and efficiency of our scheme.
+We first compare with DFE~\cite{julia2025}, or alternative FEs such as shadow overlap~\cite{huang2024_sv}, and Clifford shadow~\cite{huang2020,west2025}.